Peninsula Athletic League

-Peninsula Athletic League (PAL) is a high school athletic conference in California, part of the CIF Central Coast Section of the California Interscholastic Federation.
+The Peninsula Athletic League (PAL) is a high school athletic conference in California, part of the CIF Central Coast Section of the California Interscholastic Federation.
 It comprises 17 high schools generally around San Mateo County, California.
 There are also nine smaller schools, designated supplemental members, of which four are located in Santa Clara County.
 The seventeen sports offered are divided into different divisions depending on the strength of the school's program.

 Sports

 PAL offers contests in seventeen sports throughout the year during three seasons.
 Some schools do not participate in all sports.